wasakredit/woocommerce-standalone-plugin/README.md

 2. Activate the plugin through the "Plugins" menu in WordPress.
 3. Go WooCommerce Settings –> Payment Gateways and configure your Wasa Kredit settings.

-lass-wasa-kredit-checkout-page.php: Controls the page for the checkout, redirects to our template.

 # Translations

 The plugin uses `__("Default name", "wasa-kredit-checkout-standalone")` to make it possible to translate it.